KuljitAthwal/boilerplate-wordpress-docker/README.md

 docker ps
 ```

 wordpressdb is the mysql container.
 This container is used by the wordpress container to store the database for the Wordpress install.
+A volume, db_data, has also been configured to persist the database

 The Wordpress application files are cloned as part of the build process from the github repository : https://github.com/WordPress/WordPress